ddobrin/todos-api/README.md

 ```

 ## Compiling and Building and Image for the TODOS-API
-The application is configured by default with Java 8 in the Maven pom.xml file.
-You can update it to Java 11 or Java 14 if you choose to do so.
+The application is configured by default with Java 11 in the Maven pom.xml file.
+You can update it to Java 16 if you choose to do so.

 __Local development__